— Bella Hass Weinberg

 Ongoing: “On Search: Precision and Recall”

-- SN Vocabulary terms in a controlled vocabulary that are closely related.
+- that are closely related.
 That is, they refer to closely related concepts.
 Abbreviated in displays as “RT.”
 Related terms may, for example, exhibit the following relationships:

 field of study/objects studied